gilescope/dotsamatown-visual-history/chapter3.md

 ## Chapter 3: Play with time

-So far we have always been hooking up to the live blockchain visualising what is happening right now.
-We want to be able to also go back to any point in time ideally and replay history.
+So far we have always been hooking up to the live blockchain visualising what is happening _right now_.
+We ideally want to be able to also go back to any point in time and replay history.

 But to start with you have to break everything so we're back to square one: